Russian Expeditionary Force in France: Battle fronts

 In France the Russian brigade prepared in camp de Mailly, in Champagne and was sent between Suippes and Aubérive on the Western Front.
 Russian units held the front of Champagne while French units were fighting the Battle of Verdun.
 Russians occupied the Fort de la Pompelle near Reims.

 Following heavy losses during the offensive of April 1917 (Second Battle of the Aisne, also known as bataille du Chemin des Dames) for the taking of Courcy and the Fort of Brimot, the 1st and 3rd Russian Brigades which had been placed under the French 7th Army Corps (General Georges de Bazelaire), were both cited at the orders of armed forces and paused at camp de La Courtine.
 Both Russian infantry brigades became the Russian Division, commanded by Lokhvitski.

 In Macedonia, Russian troops participated in the invasion of Serbia during two battles, the Battle of Monastir (1916) and the Battle of Monastir of 1917 respectively.

 On 11 March the 1st Russian Brigade relieved the 152nd French brigade in the Courcy sector, just to the north of Reims They were part of Mazel's Fifth Army and took their place in the frontline, where they suffered casualties in the run up to the Nivelle Offensive.
 On 15 April, on the eve of the Second Battle of the Aisne, the Russian soldiers received news of the February Revolution in Russia.
 They formed a soviet and debated whether to participate in the battle the next day, agreeing to do so by a small majority.
 Thus the next day, 16 April 1917, the 1st Brigade took part in the battle and took Courcy, just to the north of Rheims.
 On 23 April the 1st Infantry Brigade transferred to the Châlons-sur-Marne area, overseen by général Henri Gouraud of the French Fourth Army.
 French President Raymond Poincaré, impressed by the state of the Russian camp, awarded General Lokhvitsky the Commander of the Legion of Honor.
 The 1st Brigade was then re-deployed further east up the Marne valley between Suippes and Auberive at the end of June 1916.

-The 3rd Bridgade was also involved in the Second Battle of the Aisne and took Mount Spin.
+The 3rd Brigade was also involved in the Second Battle of the Aisne and took Mount Spin.
 The casualties for the two brigades amounted to 4,542 men killed, wounded or missing in action.